-Each police officer makes contributions to the Fund during the first 27 years of continuous service at the rate of 8.0% (9.25% prior to May 1, 2013) of their earnings.
-After completion of 27 years of continuous service, members shall contribute only 0.5% of their earnings.
-If a police officer's service is terminated for reasons other than death or retirement, their accumulated contributions are returned to them with 3% interest, compounded annually.
+Each police officer makes contributions to the Fund during the first 27 years of continuous service at the rate of 8.0% of their earnings.
+Employees electing Reformed Plan Retirement Benefit Option 2 shall contribute 0.5% of their earnings.
+If a police officer's service is terminated prior to becoming eligible for a withdrawal of retirement benefit, their accumulated contributions are returned to them without.